These winning food photos will make you hungry

 “Traditional food.”
 Winner of the Food for the Family category.
 Weining Lin

-“During the Spring Festival, the Tujia people in western Hunan will make tuansa, a special local delicacy which is made of glutinous rice and tastes light and ,” says winner Weining Lin.
+“During the Spring Festival, the Tujia people in western Hunan will make tuansa, a special local delicacy which is made of glutinous rice and tastes light and sweet,” says winner Weining Lin.
 “Most local people take tuansa as a gift or an offering.”

 Food in the Field